 Vet fees can run into the thousands for common conditions so insure as early as possible to get full, lifetime cover.

 12. Will your new pet be eligible for pet insurance?

 - Age – pets over a certain age are subject to a percentage payment from you of all vet fees due to a higher risk of long term illnesses.

 - Pre-existing conditions – may lead to exclusions on your policy so the earlier you insure the better.

-Pets come in many shapes, sizes, and temperaments; with some planning you can find one that will fit in with you and your lifestyle and become a valued and much loved member of your family.
-Taking time to research and fully understand the commitment you are making is important for both you and your pet.
+Pets come in many shapes, sizes and temperaments but there is always one that will fit in with you and your lifestyle and become like an extra member of your family.
+Taking the time to research and fully understand the commitment you are making is important for both you and your pet.

 Information correct as of date of publishing.
 This blog will not be updated or edited, so the information may become outdated.